jozdk/mathematastic/README.md

 ## Running the App

-To run Mathematastic locally, just clone or download the repository and open `index.html`.
+To run Mathematastic locally, clone or download the repository and open `index.html`.

 ## Gameplay